mozmeao/basket/README.rst

 Docs
 ----

-Documentation can be found at http://basket.rtfd.org/ .
+Documentation can be found at http://basket.readthedocs.org/ .

 License
 -------

-This software is licensed under the MPL http://www.mozilla.org/MPL/.
+This software is licensed under the `Mozilla Public License Version 2.0 <https://www.mozilla.org/MPL/2.0/>`_.
 For more information, read the file ``LICENSE``.